Greater Moldova: Romanian and Soviet communism

-In independent Moldova

-Revivalism
+Contemporary usage

+1990s revivalism

 In late 1990, faced with the disintegration of the Soviet Union, President Mikhail Gorbachev specifically mentioned "Greater Moldavia" and "Greater Ukraine" as samples of unacceptable irredentism.
 By then, the revival of Romanian–Moldovan unionism was manifest in events such as the "Bridge of Flowers".
 A report on the latter event, penned by Dumitru Nicodim in Dreptatea, referred to the Prut as "the river which temporarily and artificially splits Moldavia's body".
+Opposition to Soviet rule was being led by the Popular Front of Moldova, which made use of the Romanian tricolor, then formed units of volunteers engaged in the Transnistria War.
+According to reports originally published by Smena magazine in December 1990, its leadership was undecided about supporting Romanian nationalism.
+Smena claimed to have interviewed a junior leader of the Front, Ilie Ilașcu, who still held the belief that Moldovans "are not the same as their Romanian brothers, they are only related to them."
+Ilașcu was also quoted as saying that his goal was the restoration of Greater Moldavia as it existed under Stephen the Great, including by retaking the breakaway Gagauz Republic in the south and by stating a claim to Ukrainian Bukovina; according to Smena, Ilașcu did not see Transnistria as a Moldavian province, but hoped that the Front would maintain a hold of it, then use it for territorial exchanges.

 On 27 August 1991, the Republic of Moldova declared its independence from the Soviet Union, which was immediately recognized by newly post-communist Romania.
 A Romanian critic of the decision, Valentin Băluțoiu, argues that recognition should never have been granted, since it implicitly validated Moldovan irredentism.
-Historian Vladimir Solonari, at the time a member of the pro-Soviet Interfront, argued that the declaration of independence featured "territorial demands toward the Ukraine, far beyond [Moldova's] current borders"; another historian, Nicolae Enciu, reviews Solonari's claim as propaganda.
+Historian Vladimir Solonari, at the time a member of the pro-Soviet Interfront, argued that the declaration of independence featured "territorial demands toward Ukraine, far beyond [Moldova's] current borders"; another historian, Nicolae Enciu, reviews Solonari's claim as propaganda.
 As one of the pro-Romanian activists, poet Dumitru Matcovschi referred to Moldavia being incomplete, by invoking the image of its heraldic aurochs (also used as the republican arms):